Samsung/tizen-docs/docs/application/native/guides/ui/efl/wearable/component-circle-slider.md

 | `eext_circle_object_color_set()`<br>`eext_circle_object_color_get()` | Set and get the color of circle line and font in the circle object. |
 | `eext_circle_object_disabled_set()`<br>`eext_circle_object_disabled_get()` | Set and get the disabled state of the circle object. |

-The circle slider consists of 4 parts, introduced in the following table.
+The following table lists the four parts of the circle slider:

 **Table: Circle slider items**
 <table>